Root Canal Williston Park NY

 When your tooth's nerve has been affected by an infection or decay

 , you might need to have root canal therapy.
 This is a procedure where the living tissue that is inside of your tooth, also known as the pulp of the tooth, as well as bacteria, nerves, and decay are taken out of your tooth in order to stop the spread of infection and decay.
 The empty space that remains after all of this is taken out is filled with a special kind of medicated dental material which is designed to restore your tooth's functionality and keep it healthy for longer.
+Don't be anxious about needing a root canal therapy.
+They are not as scary as they once were.

 Isn't it better to remove "problem" teeth?